JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {kotlin-runnable="true" id="sequences-kotlin"}

-Sequences may reduce the number of steps that are needed to perform some filtering operation.
+Sequences may reduce the number of steps that are needed to perform some filtering operations.
-See the [sequence processing example](sequences.md#sequence-processing-example) that shows the difference between `Iterable` and `Sequence`.
+See the [sequence processing example](sequences.md#sequence-processing-example), which shows the difference between `Iterable` and `Sequence`.

 ## Removal of elements from a list

 In Java, the [`remove()`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/List.html#remove(int))
 function accepts an index of an element to remove.

-In case of removal an integer element, use the `Integer.valueOf()` function as the argument for the `remove()` function:
+When removing an integer element, use the `Integer.valueOf()` function as the argument for the `remove()` function:

 ```java
 // Java